slanjo/otw/bash_learn.md

   ```
   #### Quoting
    ***Double Quoting*** all special characters within double quotes are suppressed except for the back-quotes(`), $, and \ (backslash)
-  ** this means word-splitting, pathname expansion, tilde expansion, and brace expansion are suppressed, but parameter expansion
+  **this means word-splitting, pathname expansion, tilde expansion, and brace expansion are suppressed, but parameter expansion
   arithmetic expansion, and command substitution are still carried out.
-  ** *Sintle Quoting* ** suppresses all expansion
+  ***Single Quoting*** suppresses all expansion